contact

 The more architects work with state and local elected officials, the greater the positive impact on these and other important issues facing the profession, the business, and our communities.

-The AIA Delaware Government Affairs Committee welcomes all interested AIA Delaware members who wish to participate in AIA Delaware's advocacy efforts.
-Contact director@aiadelaware.org if you would like to become engaged.
+The AIA Delaware Advocacy Committee welcomes all who wish to participate in our advocacy efforts.

-The AIA represents the interests of architects before federal government and policy-making bodies.
+The national component of AIA represents the interests of architects before federal government and policy-making bodies.

-By taking action, being involved in their communities, and engaging legislators, Citizen Architects are the driving force behind AIA's advocacy efforts.
+By taking action, being involved in their communities, and engaging legislators, Citizen Architects are the driving form behind AIA's advocacy efforts.

-AIA is the voice of architecture to legislators at the federal, state, and local level.
-Here you can engage your legislators and use AIA tools and resources to develop skills as an advocate to build power for architects.
+See AIA's Advocacy resources for ways to engage your legislators and for access to tools and resources to develop skills as an advocate to build power for Architects.